-- Meet with finance to determine aggressive yet realistic sales forecasts to contribute to the company's bottom line.
+- Meet with financial experts to determine aggressive yet realistic sales forecasts to contribute to the company's bottom line.

-- Collaborate with sales to determine to what extent discounting should be allowed or utilized.
+- Collaborate with your sales team to determine discounting strategies.

 - Determine how you'll adjust price and revenue forecasts when selling through resellers.

 Lastly, don't forget to factor in the perceived value by the customer.
 Even if your product or service doesn't cost a significant amount to make, you'll be able to mark up your product more if you face little competition and provide an irreplaceable benefit to your customers.